So what are the symptoms of failing to manage your cash flow?

 - Introducing disciplined credit control processes and procedures

 - Looking at alternative ways to speed up receipt of cash from revenues generated

 These can go a long way in keeping the flow of cash in and out of the business in check.

 There are also alternatives sources of funds that could be tapped that are outside of the traditional banks, such as debtor financing.
 These can help businesses manage short term fluctuations in business activity.

 Do you need to introduce good cash management disciplines that provide stability and transparency in your business?
 If so, let’s have a chat.
+Also, If you need an accountant in Auckland – feel free to reach out.
 Book a free, no-obligation call so we can address all your worries.

 Find out more about how we can help you with your cashflow management here.